Intelsat headquarters

 3400 International Drive (also known as Intelsat Headquarters) is an office complex in the North Cleveland Park neighborhood of Washington, D.C., by the Van Ness metro station.
 Known for its futuristic and high-tech architecture, it was designed by the Australian architect John Andrews and built by Gilbane Building Company as the U.S. headquarters of the International Telecommunications Satellite Organization (Intelsat).
 It opened in two phases, in 1984 and 1988.

-The building was designated as a landmark in the DC Inventory of Historic Sites by the Historic Preservation Review Board in April 2019.
+Intelsat occupied the building until 2014, when the organization moved its national headquarters to Tysons, Virginia.
+In April 2019, the building was designated as a landmark in the DC Inventory of Historic Sites by the Historic Preservation Review Board.
 From 2019 to 2022, the building has housed the D.C. location of Whittle School & Studios, a private, for-profit "global school" that served students ages 3–18.

 Background

 The International Telecommunications Satellite Organization (INTELSAT), founded in 1964 to ensure that satellite communications capabilities were equally available to all countries, was initially headquartered in a cramped leased space at L’Enfant Plaza.

 The organization began seeking a new Washington, D.C., headquarters in 1977.
 Ultimately, they held a competition through the International Union of Architects to design a new energy-efficient building in which at least 70% of the office space had natural light and a view of the outside.
 The 1979 competition drew bids from nearly 100 firms from 23 countries.